Fed official blasts White House handling of Bernanke succession

 Twenty Senate Democrats signed a letter to Obama in July urging him to pick Yellen, and Summers unexpectedly withdrew his name from consideration on September 15, citing a potentially acrimonious Senate confirmation.

-"The White House has mishandled this terribly," Dallas Federal Reserve Bank President Richard Fisher told the Texas Association of Independent Bankers.
+"The White House has mishandled this terribly," Dallas Federal Reserve Bank President Richard Fisher told the Independent Bankers Association of Texas.
 "It just makes it sound like we are a political instrument.
 We are not, we cannot be, we should not be, we must never be a political instrument."

 His remarks were rare for a senior official of the Fed, which takes great care to stay above the political fray in order to preserve the institution's independence.

-Note: (This story has been corrected to fix name of bank association in fifth paragraph)